Young Lucretia and Other Stories: "How Fidelia Went to the Store"

 The story begins with Mrs. Lennox deliberating with her sister, Maria Crooker, on what to do about the fact that Mr. Lennox had forgotten to bring back the raisins necessary to bake the wedding cake of the Lennox's older daughter, Cynthy Lennox.
 Since Mr. Lennox and Cynthy were both out of town, and Mrs. Lennox and Aunt Maria where physically incapable of going to the store, the women decided to send Mrs. Lennox's six-year-old daughter, Fidelia, to Ms. Rose's store for raisins.
 After giving Fidelia instructions to knock on the side door of Ms. Rose's store, Mrs. Lennox gave Fidelia a penny for a peppermint as a treat, and sent her off with a cart to carry the raisins.
 When Fidelia failed to return home by the expected time, the women became nervous.
 Aunt Maria decided she would set out to look for Fidelia.
 Soon after, Mr. Lennox and Cynthy returned in the buggy.
 When they found out that Fidelia was lost, they set out in the buggy to search for her, picking up Aunt Maria midway.
 When the party reached Ms. Rose's store, they found Fidelia next to the store door.
 Fidelia cried and complained that she had knocked and knocked, but that no one had answered her.
 When Mrs. Rose realized this, she exclaimed that she had been in the kitchen and had not heard the knocks.
 At the end of the story, Fidelia was given cookies and milk from Mrs. Rose's.
 As the party was about to leave, Fidelia cried for her peppermint candy.
 Subsequently, she received an assortment of candies.

 "Ann Mary; Her Two Thanksgivings"

+“Ann Mary; Her Two Thanksgivings” is a short story by American writer Mary E. Wilkins Freeman.
+It was first published in 1892.
+The story revolves around Ann Mary, a delicate and slender little girl who lives with her grandmother.
+Despite their differences, Ann Mary shares an odd resemblance to her grandmother, not only in features but also in mannerisms.
+The narrative captures the dynamics between the two as they prepare for Thanksgiving, with Ann Mary keeping a watchful eye on her grandmother’s cooking endeavours.